Bi-Coloured-Python-Rock-Snake/creature/README.md

 asyncio has `contextvars` module that gives coroutines access to their "context". greenhack has its own contextvars for the very same purpose.

-Actually, greenlet itself has support for contextvars: all greenlets have different contexts.
-The thing is, that is not enough for us: we have two greenlets, sync and async one, and it's natural for them to share the context.
+As you should know by now, we have two greenlets, sync and async, and it's natural for them to share the context.

 ```python
 greenhack.start_loop()